We are often asked by customers:

 Now, however, with the LED as a light source, a consumer is no longer connected that can be uncritically operated at a constant voltage, such as from a battery.
 Small voltage differences only lead to small fluctuations in power consumption.

-Constant current sources due to LED characteristic curve
+Constant current drivers due to LED characteristic curve

 LEDs, on the other hand, have a completely different behavior.
 Their characteristic curve already causes large current changes with small voltage fluctuations.
 See sketch on the right.